mkuehne-git/necklace-splitting/README.md

 The coloring indicates how much thief A owns per jewel type.
 The colors red and green are used to distinguish between the jewel types.
 Bright yellow (mix between red and green) for instance indicates that thief A owns the majority of both jewel types.

-## Solve the Necklace splitting Problem
+## Solve the Necklace Splitting Problem
 If both jewel types are equally split between the two thiefs, the length of the necklace segments assigned to each thief must be identical.
 The orange line around the sphere shows this solution band (enable with ***Necklace/Solution Band***).
 All solutions independent from the necklace configuration exist on this line only.

 Given a first cut position, the second possible cut can be calculated directly.
 The solutions (enable with ***Necklace/Solutions***) for a given necklace configuration can be calculated in linear time by iterating through the jewels.